ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

   - `name` - (Required, String) The name of the boot volume.
 	- `volume` - (Optional, Forces new resource, String) The storage volume ID created in VPC.
   - `volume_prototype` - (Optional, Forces new resource, List)
     Nested scheme for `volume_prototype`:
-      - `capacity` - (Required, Forces new resource, Integer) The capacity of the volume in gigabytes.
+    - `capacity` - (Optional, Integer) The capacity of the volume in gigabytes.
 The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.
-      - `encryption_key` - (Optional, Forces new resource, String) The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for the resource.
+    - `encryption_key` - (Optional, String) The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for the resource.
-      - `iops` - (Optional, Forces new resource, Integer) The maximum input and output operations per second (IOPS) for the volume.
+    - `iops` - (Optional, Integer) The maximum input and output operations per second (IOPS) for the volume.
-      - `profile` - (Required, Forces new resource, String) The global unique name for the volume profile to use for the volume.
-Allowed values areFor more information, about volume profiles, see [volume profiles](https://cloud.ibm.com/docs/vpc?topic=vpc-block-storage-profiles)
+    - `profile` - (Optional, String) The global unique name for the volume profile to use for the volume.
     - `tags`- (Optional, Array of Strings) A list of user tags that you want to add to your volume. (https://cloud.ibm.com/apidocs/tagging#types-of-tags)

     ~>**Note:**
     `volume_attachments` provides either `volume` with a storage volume ID, or `volume_prototype` to create a new volume.
 If you plan to use this template with instance group, provide the `volume_prototype`.
 Instance group does not support template with existing storage volume IDs.
 - `vpc` - (Required, String) The VPC ID that the instance templates needs to be created.
 - `user_data` -  (Optional, String) The user data provided for the instance.
 - `zone` - (Required, String) The name of the zone.